mario-platt/consulting-resources/README.md

 # consulting-resources
-II'll be uploading here resources created by myself and released as Creative Commons for use and contributions by the wider security and business community
+II'll be uploading here resources created by myself and released as Creative Commons for use and contributions by the wider security and business community, as well Open Source resources I use in my consulting business

 # Licence: CC-BY-SA - Attribution Share Alike